MatheusMorais2/Cineflex/README.md

 # How to run

-### You can always just run it directly on your browser by visiting: cineflex-black.vercel.app
+### You can always just run it directly on your browser by visiting: https://cineflex-black.vercel.app

 1) Open a terminal and choose a folder to install the application
  ```